redhat-italy/jdg-quickstarts/README.md

 Build the code
 --------------

-You can optionally run these commands if you want to build every module
+You can optionally run these commands if you want to build every module upfront.

 ```shell
 mvn clean install
 ```